s33chin/web-scraper/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The web scraping project allows you to extract data from websites efficiently.
+This web scraping project allows you to extract data from websites (10ksb) efficiently.
 Follow the steps below to get started

 ### Prerequisites

 Node.js and npm: Ensure you have Node.js (v20 or above) and npm (Node Package Manager) installed on your machine.
 You can check this by running the following commands in your terminal:

 * node
   ```sh
   node -v